terraform-linters/tflint/docs/user-guide/compatibility.md

 ## Modules

-Local modules are inspected by default.
-This allows you to identify issues caused by input values as well.
+TFLint doesn't automatically inspect the content of modules themselves.
+However, by default, it will analyze their content in order to raise any issues that arise from attributes in module calls.

 ```hcl
 resource "aws_instance" "static" {